fyrox-book/fyrox-book.github.io/src/fyrox/introduction/introduction.md

 ## Programming languages

 Everything of your game can be written entirely in Rust, utilizing its safety guarantees as well as speed.
-However, it is possible to use any scripting language you want, but that's have no built-in support and you need to implement this manually.
+However, it is possible to use any scripting language you want, but that's have no built-in support, and you need to implement this manually.

 ## Engine Features